What is Azure DNS Private Resolver?

 - An outbound endpoint can't be deleted unless the DNS forwarding ruleset and the virtual network links under it are deleted.

-- IPv6 enabled subnets aren't supported in Public Preview.
+- IPv6 enabled subnets aren't supported.

 - Learn how to create an Azure DNS Private Resolver by using Azure PowerShell or Azure portal.